erikrose/nose-progressive/README.rst

 ================

-Nose Progressive is a nose_ plugin which displays progress in a stationary progress bar, gives you useful information as soon as possible, and avoids scrolling things off the screen in favor of less useful things.
+Nose Progressive is a nose_ plugin which displays progress in a stationary progress bar, freeing the rest of the screen (as well as the scrollbar buffer) for the compact display of test failures.
+It displays failures and errors as soon as they occur and avoids scrolling them off the screen in favor of less useful output.

 .. _nose: http://somethingaboutorange.com/mrl/projects/nose/

+The governing philosophy of Nose Progressive is to get useful information onto the screen as soon as possible and keep it there as long as possible while still indicating progress.

 Features
 ========